Sid Bass

 Sid Richardson Bass (born April 9, 1942) is an American billionaire investor and philanthropist.

-Early life
+Early life and education

 Sid Richardson Bass was born on April 9, 1942.
 His father, Perry Richardson Bass (died 2006), built an oil fortune with uncle, Sid W. Richardson.
 He graduated from Yale University in 1965, and also has a degree from the Stanford Graduate School of Business.

 Career

 Bass took control of the family business in 1968.
 His investments include oil and gas.
 Along with his father and two of his brothers, he was the largest shareholder in The Walt Disney Company from 1984 until after the stock market crash in 2001.
 Bass was forced to sell his Disney holdings as a result of a margin call.
+He turned the $50-million family company he inherited into a $14-billion investment group.

+He started to unload his Disney shares four days after September 11.
+135 million shares were sold, most of them under market value, making the Disney share drop 8.9%.
+This quick bulk sale was a Wall Street surprise.
+Some speculated that Bass owed money as a result of a margin call.
+Others speculated that the Disney deal slowly fell out of Bass' control after his main adviser Richard Rainwater had left in 1986.
+No official reason was communicated.

 In 2007, he had a net worth of US$3 billion.

 In 2020, he was ranked No.359 in the Forbes 400 list of the richest people in America.

 Philanthropy

 Bass donated $20 million to Yale University for the study of humanities in 1990.
 In 2006, Bass and his second wife, Mercedes Bass, made a gift of $25 million to the Metropolitan Opera, at the time the largest individual gift in the company's history.